nathanrpage97/lua-fort/README.md

   - String splitting on column separator is done in lua
 - all functions are UTF-8 compatible

+## tabulate

+A mix of python [tabulate](https://pypi.org/project/tabulate/) and [tprint](https://github.com/smi11/tprint-lua) to enable quick (but powerful) ascii table generation.
+It alleviates the tedious code format generation of the `fort` module and allows for separation of data generation from table formatting.

 ## Roadmap

 There are a few things that I would like to add with lua fort.
 This list is in